Range Map

 • Six-place cabin with separate baggage compartment.
 A 300-pound rear baggage hold supplements the cabin and supports realistic family or business loads.

-• Stable IFR platform.
-Type clubs consistently describe the airframe as well-mannered for instrument flying, holding altitude and trim with minimal pilot input.
+• Stable instrument platform.
+Type clubs consistently describe the airframe as stable under instrument flight, holding altitude and trim with minimal pilot input.

 • Retractable tricycle gear, hydraulically actuated.
-Standard configuration; gear-extension speed limit (Vlo) of 132 KIAS gives flexibility on descent.
+Gear-extension speed limit of 132 KIAS gives flexibility on descent.

 Trade-offs